 |Graduate and Professional Degree Students||$138,500—No more than $65,500 of this amount may be in subsidized loans.
 The graduate debt limit includes Stafford Loans received for undergraduate study.|

-The interest rate for the Stafford subsidized loan from July 1, 2012 through June 30, 2013 will be 3.4% for subsidized loans with the unsubsidized remaining at 6.8%.
+The interest rate for the Stafford subsidized loan from July 1, 2013 through June 30, 2014 will be 3.86% for subsidized and unsubsidized loans.
 Repayment begins six months after graduation or when a student ceases to be enrolled at least half time.
 There is currently a 1 percent origination fee that is deducted from the funds prior to disbursement to the university.